-A Titanic Role and a Big Brother Bully for Bill Paxton…
+A Titanic and Big Brother Bully Role for Bill Paxton…

 The late Bill Paxton steals the movie in which two teens create their virtual dream girl, with romantic and comic results.

 Weird Science Official Trailer #1 – Robert Downey Jr. Movie (1985) HD, Movieclips Trailer Vault

 I was surprised to hear of the passing of Bill Paxton, yet another actor gone far to soon, who sadly passed away recently.
 Paxton was synonymous for some with tough, man’s man roles but acted in much, much more.
 Looking at his career he worked at least twice yearly since 1980 with only one year off in that time.

 My Darlin’ Husband of course recalled him from his sci-fi and action movies.
 I, however, remembered him from two recentish disaster movies, Twister (1996) and Titanic (1997).
 In Twister, he starred with a former Brat Pack member, Jami Gertz.

 In Titanic, he played a character in the present day Brock Lovett, a treasure hunter whose team are exploring the Titanic wreck at the bottom of the sea.
 They find a drawing of a nude woman wearing the much sought after Heart of the Ocean necklace dated 1912.
 This painted on the fateful date the boat hit an iceberg and sank.